ldtownsend/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint_Challenge/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  The relationship between the `Employee` and `Territory` tables is one-to-many.
+  Many Employees have multiple territories that they cover.
+This is evident by examining the `EmployeeTerritory` table, where EmployeeId 1 has two territories.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  Document-oriented databases are appropriate for large amounts of unstructured or semi-structured data.
+They're useful for fast prototyping because you don't need to set a schema at the onset of a project.
+Looking up and pulling down data is great for this.
+It wouldn't necessarily be appropriate for a situation where you need all of the inputs/additional entries to a table in a particular format.
+  For example, health care records that you need to be able to pull quickly and accurately.

 - What is "NewSQL", and what is it trying to achieve?
+  NewSQL is a relatively new relational database management system (RDBMS) that aims to combine the scalability of NoSQL with the beneficial ACID elements of conventional/traditional database systems (like SQL).

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this